typst-community/.github/profile/README.md

 Everyone is welcome.
 Please [get involved](https://github.com/typst-community/org/blob/main/CONTRIBUTING.md)!

 ## 💬 Communication Channels
-Discussion related to the typst-community org mostly takes place in the [Discussion Board](https://github.com/orgs/typst-community/discussions).
+Discussion related to the typst-community org mostly takes place in the [Discussion Board](https://github.com/orgs/typst-community/discussions) and the [official typst discord](https://discord.gg/y4Fhb6mvDa) in CONTRIBUTORS > 💬 forge > Community.

 You can reach the administrators at <a href="mailto:admin@typst.community">admin@typst.community</a>.